NomicFoundation/hardhat/packages/hardhat-verify/README.md

 If your project targets multiple EVM-compatible networks that have different explorers, you'll need to set multiple API keys.

-To configure the API keys for the chains you are using, provide an object under `etherscan/apiKey` with the identifier of each chain as the key. **This is not necessarily the same name that you are using to define the network**.
+To configure the API keys for the chains you are using, provide an object under `etherscan/apiKey` with the identifier of each chain as the key. **This may not necessarily be the same name you use to define the network**.
 For example, if you are going to verify contracts in Ethereum mainnet, Optimism and Arbitrum, your config would look like this:

 ```js
 module.exports = {